 WHERE EVERY VINE IS SUCKERED BY SHEEP

 Pennyroyal Farm is committed to sustainability and modern farming practices.
 It was conceived as a minimum-waste farm and takes into consideration sustainable design—from constructing solar panels on the barn to ensuring the size of the herd would produce enough manure to be converted into compost for fertilizing the vineyards.
-Leading the vision for the next generation, Sarah Cahn Bennett sees the vineyard, dairy farming, poultry, egg, fiber, fodder, wine, and other food production as essential to the long term health of farmland.
+Leading the vision for the next generation, Sarah Cahn Bennett sees the vineyard, dairy farming, poultry, egg, fiber, fodder, wine, and other food production as essential to the long-term health of farmland.
 In addition to improving soil health and carbon sequestration, all 23 acres of vineyard are certified Fish Friendly Farming.
 With all of these activities taking place, we strive to be a regenerative vineyard in the mold of a traditional old-time American farm, and our wines reflect this dream.

-Sarah’s parents, Ted Bennett and Deborah Cahn of Navarro Vineyards & Winery, started farming wine grapes in the Anderson Valley in 1973.
-For years, the family-owned an undeveloped 100-acre parcel in Boonville, that was primarily used as a hayfield.
+Sarah’s parents, Ted Bennett and Deborah Cahn of Navarro Vineyards, started farming wine grapes in the Anderson Valley in 1973.
+For years, the family owned an undeveloped 100-acre parcel in Boonville, that was primarily used as a hayfield.